axllent/silverstripe-trailing-slash/README.md

 # SilverStripe Trailing Slash

-An extension to ensure that a single trailing slash is always added to the URL.
+Ensure that a single trailing slash is always added to the URL.
+URLs accessed via Ajax, contain $_GET vars, or that contain an extension are ignored.
-If a URL is detected with no trailing slash, or ending in multiple slashes, the request is redirected.

-URLs that accessed via Ajax, contain an extension (eg: .json), or have one or more query parameters are ignored.

 ## Examples